-Although many people in the UK have just entered a second lockdown, the government has announced that those who work in other people’s homes (e.g. cleaners, nannies & tradespeople) are allowed to continue under the new restrictions.
+Although many people in the UK have just entered another lockdown, the government has announced that those who work in other people’s homes (e.g. cleaners, nannies & tradespeople) are allowed to continue under the new restrictions.

 This is a huge relief for both businesses and the wider public, who rely on in-home services (such as childcare).
 However, if you are still having workers into your home, there are a few key things you can do to make the experience as safe and secure as possible for everyone involved.